elaq/krakow-sightseeing/README.md

 * [Wieliczka salt mine](https://en.wikipedia.org/wiki/Wieliczka_Salt_Mine) - open 7:30-19:30, if you have time in the evening, this is one of the top attractions close to Krakow.
 You should buy a ticket in advance.

-* [Tyniec](https://en.wikipedia.org/wiki/Tyniec) - too far and it's not a top attraction, but to make the story complete I put it here :-)
+* [Tyniec](https://en.wikipedia.org/wiki/Tyniec) - it's actually a part of Krakow, but it's quite far and it's not a top attraction, but to make the story complete I put it here :-)

 * [Auschwitz](https://en.wikipedia.org/wiki/Auschwitz_concentration_camp) - around 1h by car from Krakow, there are plenty of companies that organize trips for toursits

 ## Restaurants

-* [Wierzynek](https://en.wikipedia.org/wiki/Wierzynek) - the oldest Polish restaurant
+* [Wierzynek](https://en.wikipedia.org/wiki/Wierzynek) - the oldest and most famous Polish restaurant, not sure if that's the best place to go though

+* [Chocolate lounge Wedel](https://www.wedelpijalnie.pl/en/chocolaterias?city=Cracow) - highly recommended if you like chocolate

+* [Hawelka](http://en.hawelka.pl/) and [Europejska](http://www.europejska.pl/en/) are located in the main square

+* [this](http://theculturetrip.com/europe/poland/articles/krakow-s-10-best-cultural-restaurants-from-local-eats-to-fine-dining/) seems to be a sensible list of restaurants serving Polish food in Krakow